-Until now, we’ve created resources including conversation-starting apparel, thought-provoking video campaigns, social images and infographics to spark conversations on social media, and hundreds of blog posts to help educate the millions of people visiting every year.
-We also give interactive and age-appropriate school presentations.
+Until now, we’ve created resources including conversation-starting apparel, thought-provoking and humanizing videos, sharable social media content, a podcast, and over 1,300 informational articles that educate the millions of people visiting our site every year.
+We also give interactive and age-appropriate school presentations, an interactive and ever-updating research catalog, and a conversation-starting alternative website.

 FTND Co-Founder, Clay Olsen, with Elizabeth Smart, survivor of abduction and sexual assault.
 Smart appears in “The World” episode.